mtheadley/SystemHealthPreso/PITCHME.md

 - The result must be simple to understand.
 (Yes/No) |
 - Result should give a simple breakdown of the systems involved. |

----
++++

 ### How to Implement?

 - Determine a way to ping/poll each external system within the application to determine if the application is responding. |
 - Aggregate that information to show whether or not the application is 'healthy' |

++++

+### Easy, right?

+- Let's go back to our pratical example...and I am partially biased, EngageTV... |

 ---

-### Easy -- right?

-Let's go back to our pratical example...and I am partially biased, EngageTV...

----

 ### Thinking...

-At the API tier, ETV talks to 3 things
+How are the external systems in ETV organized?

-* Mongo
+- Mongo
-* Elastic
+- Elastic
-* BackEnd / Updaters
+- BackEnd / Updaters

-The Updaters (which are a Windows process), talk to other systems to build up the Elastic index
-* Titlewave
+	- Titlewave
-* Harbor
+	- Harbor
-* ASM
+	- ASM
-* DataCity
+	- DataCity
-* Spotlight
+	- Spotlight

 +++